Polygon (website): History

+Vox Media (2012–2025)

 The gaming blog Polygon was launched on October 24, 2012, as Vox Media's third property.
 The site grew from technology blog The Verge, which was launched a year earlier as an outgrowth of sports blog network SB Nation before Vox Media was formed.
 Vox Media's chief executive officer, Jim Bankoff, approached Joystiq editor-in-chief Christopher Grant in early 2011 about starting a video game website.
 Bankoff considered video games to be a logical vertical market for Vox, whose sites attracted an 18- to 49-year-old demographic.
 He also saw games to be an expanding market in consideration of mobile and social network game categories.
 Forbes described Bankoff's offer as a "serious commitment to online journalism" in an age of content farms and disappearing print publications, but Grant did not trust the offer and declined.
 Upon seeing the effort that Vox Media put into The Verge, their Chorus content management system, and the quality of their content and sponsorships, Grant changed his mind and returned to pitch Bankoff.
 Grant wanted the new site to compete with top gaming websites GameSpot and IGN, but still be able to run longform "magazine-style journalism" that could be of historic interest.
 As part of the site's attempt to "redefine games journalism", Vox Media made a 13-part documentary series of the site's creation ("Press Reset") that tracked the site's creation from start to launch.

 Forbes described Polygon's original 16-person staff as "star-studded" for including the editors-in-chief from three competing video game blogs.
 Grant left Joystiq in January 2012 and brought the editors-in-chief of Kotaku and The Escapist, Brian Crecente and Russ Pitts.
 Other staff included Joystiq managing editor Justin McElroy as well as weekend editor Griffin McElroy, and staff from UGO, IGN, MTV, VideoGamer.com, and 1UP.com.
-Ben Kuchera joined the site after The Penny Arcade Report closed in November 2013.
 The Polygon team includes remote workers based in Philadelphia, Huntington, San Francisco, Sydney, London, and Austin, while Vox Media is headquartered in New York City and Washington, D.C.
 The site was developed over the course of ten months, where the staff chose the site's name and set standards for their reporting and review score scale.
 Polygon staff published on The Verge as "Vox Games" beginning in February 2012 and ending with their October launch.
 The site's name was announced at a PAX East panel in April.
 It refers to a polygon—"the basic visual building block of video games".